a-flyleaf/ygbtdm/scenes.md

 - confession: first game with gf, pendant was hers
 - Joce reminds Kay Lin of gf, didn't want to be alone
 - accountant shanks KL, Joce breaks out
-- being a hero sucks actually
+- - wanted to be a hero where no one was for her; being a hero sucks actually
 - alliance run-in, hands KL over; Joce breaks down

 ## 9